benjohnbarnes/Service/README.md

 The `Context` lets these to be cleanly injected in to service definitions without looking for thiem in globals, or needing to explicitly pass these dependencies about.

-## Managing multiple environments
+## Multiple environments & global service stubbing

+`CatalogueModule` lets any `URLServiceProviding<CommonServiceContext>` type be injected.

-The `Context` of the `URLServiceProvider` should provide a mechanism for mapping from service paths to URLs.
-This is an effective mechanism to redirect a module to alternative environments such as staging and production.
-Switching between environments is opaque to modules making use of services.
+The shared `CommonServiceContext` type should include a mechanism mapping from service paths to URLs.
+With this, an integrating module can redirect its resources to specific environments, such as staging and production.
+The environment in use is opaque to modules making use of services.
+By injecting a `URLServiceProvider<CommonServiceContext>` implementation in to the module it will build "real" endpoints that access the API over the network using a `URLSession`.

-This provides part of claimed benefit 6.

-## Stubbing Services

-The `URLServiceProviding` dependency of `CatalogueModule` lets any conforming type be injected.
-As well as a production factory `URLServiceProvider` that uses a `URLService` instance, it is possible to inject a stub.
-Giving the module a stub lets all its services be replaced with local stubs.
-These could read from JSON files, use a local database, or even run ad-hoc code.
-The approach scales to a whole App so that it can be run entirely against local stubbed services for various usage scenarios.
+The `URLServiceProviding` dependency of `CatalogueModule` also let other conforming types be injected.
+This lets the integrating application inject a stubbing implementation.
+The services are built from this they will instead use potted data from local JSON files, use a local database, or even run ad-hoc code.
+The approach scales to a whole App letting it run entirely against local stubbed services under various usage scenarios.

-This provides the rest of CB 6.
+Building services in modules from an injected `URLServiceProviding` provides CB 6.

+# Anticipated Questions

+### What about if I integrate services that expect more than one kind of `Context`?

+In this case your top level composition root should have `URLServiceProviding` instances for each kind of context in use.
+It is hoped that individual modules should settle on a single `Context` type, and generally, it is beneficial for larger groups of modules to share a single `Context` type.
+However, if a module does use services built from different `Context` types, this can be readily accommodated.

+### How do I bump the shared `Context`?

+The shared `Context` type is likely to be depended on by many libraries for building their endpoints.
+However, it can still be readily evolved to support new requirements.
+It is worth taking reasonable efforts to make `Context` changes **Non Breaking**, whenever possible.

+There may be benefits in using `protocol`s to support extra capabilities that _some_ services require the `Context` to provide.
+This will enable just subsystems wishing to instantiate those specific services to obtain a `Context` satisfying the additional requirements and other integrating applications can be left undisturbed.

+### Are non HTTP(S) service supported?

+Yes.
+There's no particular reason to only build services using `URLSession`.
+Other service implementations can be supported.
+This would suggest the development of another interface similar to `URLServiceProviding`. `static` functions to provide service implementations would then take this new type.